dart-lang/site-www/src/_tutorials/server/get-started.md

   packages the app depends on and which versions of those packages are required.

-You can invoke pub commands from the command line or from the WebStorm UI.
+You can invoke pub commands from the command line or from your IDE or editor's UI.

 ### Command-line apps